Book Review — Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale

 In this review, unfortunately, my summary of the life of Florence Nightingale does not really scratch the surface.
 Gill's Nightingales deserves a full reading.
 Readers will not be disappointed.

-While the Victorian period and what it stood for was recognized during Victoria's reign, it seems unlikely that Florence Nightingale would blame the constraints and restrictions she experienced in life on Victorian values.
+While the Victorian period and what it stood for was recognized during Victoria's reign, it seems unlikely that Florence Nightingale would have blamed the constraints and restrictions she experienced in her young life on Victorian values.
 Florence Nightingale was a force of nature and way ahead of her time.
 She is an individual of great historical importance who might easily have had her significant contributions dumbed down, or worse, forgotten altogether.
 Why?
 I would suggest because she is a woman, because she is known as a nurse, i.e. not a doctor, and because we are going back two centuries to remember her.
-So I thank Gillian Gill for telling Florence Nightingale's story in such honest, revealing and riveting prose.
+So I thank Gillian Gill for writing Florence Nightingale's story in such honest, revealing and riveting prose.
 As I write this, October is soon upon us.
 I can say with certainty that Nightingales will be the best book I read all year, and the best $3.00 I have ever spent.

 Comments